DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 In this case, the best fix would be to return an owned data type rather than a reference so the calling function is then responsible for cleaning up the value.

+#### The Importance of Lifetime Syntax

+Lifetime syntax connects the lifetimes of various parameters and return values in functions.
+Proper connection allows Rust to ensure memory-safe operations and prevent operations that could create dangling pointers or otherwise violate memory safety.

+- **Memory Safety**: Lifetime parameters help Rust manage memory safely.
+- **Avoiding Dangling References**: Ensuring the return type's lifetime matches one of the input parameters prevents dangling references.

+By understanding and correctly specifying lifetimes, you can write functions in Rust that are both safe and efficient.